tsgates/arch-wiki-markdown/wiki/Minecraft.md

 programs are map generators.
 Using one of these programs will allow you to load up a Minecraft world file and render it as a 2D image, providing you with a top-down map of the world.

+> AMIDST

+AMIDST (Advanced Minecraft Interface and Data/Structure Tracking) is a program that aids in the process of finding structures, biomes, and players in Minecraft worlds.
+It can draw the biomes of a world out and show where points of interest are likely to be by either giving it a seed, telling it to make a random seed, or having it read the seed from an existing world (in which case it can also show where players in that world are). amidst is available in the AUR.

+> mapcrafter

+mapcrafter is a fast Minecraft Map Renderer which renders worlds to maps with an 3D-isometric perspective.
+You can view these maps in any webbrowser and you can host them with a webserver for example for the players of your server. mapcrafter has a simple configuration file format to specify worlds to render, different rendermodes such as day/night/cave and can also render worlds from different rotations. mapcrafter-git is available in the AUR.

 > Minutor